 7 | PICK A GOOD PLACE FOR THE INTERVIEW

 Treat all types of interview methods the same.
-Dress the way you could with a face-to-face interview.
-Get your hair shaved properly, put on good attire that does not shout and be simple.
+Dress the way you would for a face-to-face interview.
+Put on clean, fresh business attire that isn’t too distracting in color or pattern.

 9 | FACE THE CAMERA DIRECTLY

-The recruiter wants to see your body language and more specifically your face.
-For that reason, you should face the camera while answering the questions.
+The recruiter and hiring team will want to see your body language and more specifically, your face.
+Always face the camera while answering the questions.

 There is no better way to ace your on-demand video interview than to follow these nine keys.
-Know the job requirements, research the company, get familiar with the interview questions and you will surely impress the recruiter.
+Know the job requirements, research the company, get familiar with the interview questions and you will be sure to impress your new potential team.